 During a pandemic, however, it’s even more important to encourage anyone who feels sick to stay home.
 COVID-19 is incredibly contagious and all it takes to close down an entire office is one employee feeling obligated to come into work while ill.
 Whatever your normal policy is regarding sick days, it’s a good idea to review the policy now to make sure that it works for during a pandemic.

 Are you looking for a HRIS that can help manage HR policies and sick leave?
 HR Payroll Systems matches companies with the HRIS software vendor that best fits their needs.
-Visit our vendor match page today to get started.
+Visit our Software Match page today to get started.

 Use our Software Match tool — completed in less than two minutes!